View Michael Charles's Obituary on thetimesherald.com and share memories

 Mike had a sweet sense of humor and made friends easily.
 Mike loved his pets and leaves behind his dear dog Abbie and his cat Sully.
 Mike and Kim loved weekend camping when they had the chance.
 He worked in the automotive manufacturing business for many years and was last employed at Kiehin in Capac.

-Mike was predeceased by his grandfather Gary James Charles; grandparents Barney and Hazel McCoy and an uncle Rex McCoy.

-The family honors the memory of Michael and invites you to visit and share memories Friday from 10:00 to 11:00 a.m. at Kaatz Funeral Directors, Capac, followed by interment in Capac Cemetery at 12:15 p.m.
+The family honors the memory of Michael and invites you to visit and share memories Friday, May 29, 2020, from 10:00 a.m. to 12:00 noon at Kaatz Funeral Directors, Capac, followed by interment in Capac Cemetery at 12:15 p.m.
 Rev. Wayne Boyd, pastor of Almont First Baptist Church, will officiate.
-Masks and social distancing rules will be observed.

-Memorials are suggested to "Wishes of the Family".
-For information and Guest Book kaatzfunerals.com
+Masks and social distancing rules will be followed.
+Memorials are suggested to the of Michigan, 1169 Oak Valley Drive, Ann Arbor, Michigan 48108.